 We have a variety of contractual obligations, as more fully described in our annual report on Form 10-K. These obligations include, but are not limited to, contractual obligations in connection with license agreements (including related milestone payments), lease payments, employee compensation and incentive program expenses, and contracts with various vendors for research and development services.
-As of June 30, 2014, the total contract value of our agreements with vendors for research and development services was approximately \$28,200,000, and we had made payments totaling \$21,608,667 under the terms of the agreements.
+As of September 30, 2014, the total contract value of our agreements with vendors for research and development services was approximately \$30,000,000, and we had made payments totaling approximately \$22,720,000 under the terms of the agreements.
+All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements.